Mo Alie-Cox: College basketball career

-Alie-Cox was a four-year standout playing power forward at Virginia Commonwealth University's Men's basketball team.
+Alie-Cox was a four-year standout playing power forward for the VCU Rams.
 He quickly became a fan favorite for his defensive presence and shot blocking ability fans dubbed him the “Mo Says No” chant.
-He started 103 of 142 games and totaled 1,092 points, 663 rebounds, 87 steals, 112 assists and 255 blocks in 3,322 minutes.
+He started 103 games and totaled 1,092 points, 663 rebounds, 87 steals, 112 assists and 255 blocks in 3,322 minutes.
 He averaged over 25 minutes a game in his final three years.
 He also led VCU to its first ever Atlantic 10 Conference championship, earning all tournament team honors.
 He is the school's all-time leader in field goal percentage.